 "We should have trained our people early on!"
 If his teams had the

-Pasani Academy Customs Training If the company hadn't attended, this would never have happened.
-With the Pasani training flat rate, every department in the company receives exactly the know-how it needs for its daily work.
+Pasani Academy Customs Training If they hadn't attended, this would never have happened.
+With the Pasani training flat rate, every department in the company receives exactly the know-how they need for their daily work.
 This way, falling into such a trap in the future can be prevented across the board.

 🔹